 Although California legislatures are currently looking at a more comprehensive secure scheduling law, California already has a scheduling law on the books.
-The Reporting Time Pay law requires that California employers pay employees at least half of all scheduled shifts, even when cancelled.
+The Reporting Time Pay law requires that California employers pay employees at least half of all scheduled shifts, even when canceled.
 However, there are certain exceptions to this law.
-The purpose of this article is to cover the Reporting Time Pay Law and provide an overview on how employers should maintain compliance.
+The purpose of this article is to cover the Reporting Time Pay Law and provide an overview of how employers should maintain compliance.

 Reporting Time Law Overview

-The Reporting Time Law was created to provide employees with partial compensation for anticipated income when shifts were cancelled or shortened.
-The law requires penalty pay to employees when employers fail to adequately schedule shifts or fail to provide proper notice to the employee.
+The Reporting Time Law was created to provide employees with partial compensation for anticipated income when shifts were canceled or shortened.
+The law requires penalty to pay to employees when employers fail to adequately schedule shifts or fail to provide proper notice to the employee.
 The law applies to all non-exempt employees.

 This pay of scheduled, unworked hours is called “reporting time pay.”
 These additional hours of pay don’t count toward overtime as they are not actual worked hours.

 When an employee is scheduled to work and the shift is canceled or shortened, then the employee must be paid for half of the scheduled shift.
 This means that if an employee works 2 hours out of a scheduled 8-hour shift, the employee would be paid for the 2 worked hours and another 2 hours of “reporting time pay.”
 This is a total of 4 hours of pay or half of the employee’s scheduled time.